 The following section discusses relevant tax legislation, recognizing that taxes may affect the amount of the grant actually flowing to the grantee.
 As with other Country Notes, this section does not provide any form of guidance or advice on tax law, and readers should not rely on this Note when making tax-related decisions.

 Article 251(2)(1) of the Tax Code specifically lists donations as one type of “receipts for designated purposes.”
 The Article does not otherwise define the term “donations,” referring instead to its recognition under, and conformity with, Russia’s civil legislation.
-Therefore, income must conform to the definition of “donation” under Article 572 of the Civil Code and as elaborated in related laws, in order to be non-taxable on this basis.
-The interplay among the Tax Code, the Civil Code, and other civil legislation creates a number of uncertainties in the tax treatment of donations in Russia.
-The determination of whether income is a non-taxable donation will ultimately depend upon a number of considerations, including the purpose of the donation and its use by the recipient organization.
+Therefore, to be non-taxable on this basis, income must conform to the definition of “donation” under Article 572 of the Civil Code and as elaborated in related laws.
+The interplay among the Tax Code, the Civil Code, and other civil legislation creates several uncertainties in the tax treatment of donations in Russia.
+The determination of whether income is a non-taxable donation will ultimately depend on a few considerations, including the purpose of the donation and its use by the recipient organization.

-In order to be recognized as a donation, income must be provided on a gratuitous basis for a designated purpose for the “maintenance of NCOs” and for “implementation of their statutory activities,” and the NCO must use the income for the designated purpose.
-An NCO that receives a donation must maintain a separate accounting of the donation’s income and expenditures in order to receive this tax benefit.
+To be recognized as a donation, income must be provided on a gratuitous basis for a designated purpose for the “maintenance of NCOs” and for “implementation of their statutory activities,” and the NCO must use the income for the designated purpose.
+An NCO that receives a donation must maintain a separate accounting of the donation’s income and expenditures to receive this tax benefit.

 Although in-kind contributions (services) are not donations, NCOs do not have to pay profit tax on them (Tax Code Article 251.2.1).

 An otherwise eligible grant may not qualify for tax exemption if the donor is a foreign or international grantmaker.
-Such a grant is non-taxable only if the grantmaker appears on an official government list approved by the Resolution of the Russian Government (hereinafter referred to as “Resolution”) (Russian Presidential Decree #485 of June 28, 2008).
-The list includes 13 multinational organizations; as of April 2014 only one such organization had been added to this list since the Resolution was issued.
-Several of the government agencies that are eligible to propose foreign NGOs to be included on the list submitted their recommendations in 2009; the Government has yet to act on these recommendations.
+Such a grant is non-taxable only if the grantmaker appears on an official government list in a Resolution of the Russian Government (hereinafter referred to as the “Resolution”) (Russian Presidential Decree #485 of June 28, 2008).
+The list includes thirteen multinational organizations; as of October 2014 only one such organization had been added to the list since the Resolution was issued.
+Several of the government agencies that are eligible to propose foreign NGOs for inclusion on the list submitted their recommendations in 2009, but the Government has yet to act on these recommendations.
 The grants of any foreign organization not on the list are considered taxable income for recipients unless they qualify as non-taxable “donations.”
 A foreign organization that wants to be placed on the list must go through a process of approval.
-The Resolution provides that the Russian Government is to develop accreditation procedures, but as of April 2014 it has not done so.
+The Resolution provides that the Russian Government is to develop accreditation procedures, but as of October 2014 it has not done so.

 Additional benefits (e.g., some exemptions from VAT and from income tax on profits generated from economic activities) are allowed for certain religious organizations and public organizations of the disabled.